What Is a Vagus Nerve Chiropractor & How Can It Help?

 On a deeper level, an underperforming vagus nerve can weaken your immune system and contribute to chronic inflammation, leaving you feeling generally unwell.
 The surprising thing is that the source of this disruption often lies in your neck.
 When the bones at the top of your spine are misaligned, they can put pressure on the vagus nerve, interfering with its ability to do its job and keep your body in a state of balance.

-How Your Spine Affects Your Vagus Nerve
+The Surprising Link Between Your Spine and Vagus Nerve

 It might seem strange to connect your spine to things like digestion and anxiety, but the link is surprisingly direct.
 Your spine acts as the protective armor for your nervous system, and the vagus nerve is a key player in that system.
 When your spinal structure is compromised, it can interfere with the messages your brain is trying to send to the rest of your body through this critical nerve.
 This interference doesn't just stay in your neck; it can create ripple effects that impact your overall health and well-being.